 Keep an eye out for seasonal beverages and holiday-themed cupcakes, tarts, and treats at each and every one of the Resorts!

 Holiday Events and Experiences at Walt Disney World

 Disney World Gingerbread Displays and Activities

-There are wonderfully aromatic and gorgeous gingerbread displays under construction this year at the Contemporary Resort, BoardWalk Resort, Beach Club Resort, Grand Floridian, Epcot, and more!
+Wonderfully aromatic and gorgeous Gingerbread Displays can be found at locations including the Contemporary Resort, BoardWalk Inn, Beach Club Resort, Grand Floridian, EPCOT, Amorette’s Patisserie in Disney Springs, and more!

 Disney’s Hollywood Studios